jlubbersgeo/laserTRAM-DB-tests/paper/paper.md

 # Summary

 LaserTRAM-DB is a dashboard for the complete processing pipeline of Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS) data in geologic samples.
-As LA-ICP-MS data in geologic samples frequently have inclusions within them that do not represent the material of interest, user interaction is required to filter them out of the overall ablation signal.
+As LA-ICP-MS data in geologic samples frequently have inclusions and other complex materials within them that do not represent the material of interest, user interaction is required to filter them out of the overall ablation signal.
 LaserTRAM-DB allows the user to filter which portion of the ablation peak is utilized in calculating concentrations, subsequently allowing for more accurate data to be obtained.
-Furthermore, it allows for the processing of not only individual spot analysis data but a line of spots gathered in rapid succession, reducing the time required for data reduction while still ensuring data quality.
+Furthermore, it allows for the processing of both individual spot analysis data and a line of spots gathered in rapid succession, reducing the time required for data reduction while still ensuring data quality.

 # Statement of Need

-Laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) is a now a commonplace tool for the gathering of *in situ* trace element (i.e., < .1 wt%) data in the fields of igneous petrology and geochemistry.
+With a wide array of applications [e.g., @caricchi2020data, @fritz2021preferential, @loewen2012sources, @lukacs2021zircon], laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) is a now a commonplace tool for the gathering of *in situ* trace element (i.e., < 0.1 wt%) data from solid materials in the natural sciences.
 The last two decades have seen significant advances in both instrument capabilities and operating software, allowing users to generate large volumes of *in situ* geochemical data in comparatively little time to previous methodologies (i.e., micro-drilling) while still maintaining high degrees of accuracy and precision.
-This has led to researchers generating significantly more trace element data in their projects and, ultimately, tackling questions that can only be answered with larger datasets pushing their fields forward into a more “data-driven” age.

 Raw data output from LA-ICP-MS, however, is in the form of counts per second (cps), not elemental concentrations.
 In order to be converted into accurate concentrations, a modest amount of user input is required and should not be automated.
 Currently, there are several proprietary and open-source softwares (e.g., SILLS - @guillong2008appendix; Iolite - @paton2011iolite; LAtools - @branson2019latools; TERMITE - @mischel2017termite; GLITTER) and countless other “in house” spreadsheet-based tools for LA-ICP-MS data reduction to accomplish this task.
 All have their strengths and weaknesses, however, there is yet to be a powerful, web-hosted Graphical User Interface (GUI) e.g., \autoref{lasertram_gui}.
 Built primarily using Plotly-Dash [Plotly Technologies @plotly], Numpy [@harris2020array], and pandas [@mckinney2010data], we present a completely open-source dashboard: Laser Time Resolved Analysis Module Dashboard (LaserTRAM-DB) that allows the user to calculate concentrations from raw LA-ICP-MS data with the flexibility of a GUI interface while maintaining the performance of the numerical python ecosystem.
+Furthermore, by simultaneously displaying both raw data cps and internal standard normalized cps, it allows for rapid decision making about data quality to be determined.
 It is comprised of three parts:

 1. **LaserTRAM:** Choosing an interval of interest from raw cps data in individual spot analyses and normalizing it to an internal standard.